Juanen100/Anaconda-Engine/README.md

 The JSW Engine is highly inspired on [Kade Engine](https://github.com/KadeDev/Kade-Engine)

+If you want to build JSW Engine go [here](https://github.com/Juanen100/JSW-Engine/blob/main/.github/DOCS_SHIT/building.md) If you want to play the game just download it from [itch.io](https://ninja-muffin24.itch.io/funkin) If you want to contribute to the Engine go here (no link for now)

 ## Credits / shoutouts

 - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programmer of Friday Night Funkin